-After the dinosaurs, woolly mammoths are some of the most well-known of prehistoric creatures.
-Unlike the dinosaurs, which have become associated in the popular imagination with the steaming jungles and volcanoes of Prehistoria, the mammoths are instead almost always thought of as inhabiting cold, snowbound lands.
-This is largely because the most well-known member of their genus, the woolly mammoth (Mammuthus primigenius), lived alongside early mankind in northern Eurasia and North America during the last major Ice Age.
-Being physically impressive and memorable specimens of the Ice Age's megafauna, popular culture eventually began to use them as a symbol of the Ice Age itself, and through that of the cold and rigors associated with it and the (by modern perceptions) uncivilized and barbarous state in which Ice Age humans lived.
+After the dinosaurs, woolly mammoths are some of the most well-known prehistoric creatures.
+Unlike the dinosaurs, which have become associated in the popular imagination with the steaming jungles and volcanoes of Prehistoria, mammoths are usually thought of as inhabiting cold, snowy lands.
+This is largely because the most well-known species, the woolly mammoth, lived alongside early mankind in northern Eurasia and North America during the last major Ice Age.
+Being physically impressive and memorable specimens of the Ice Age megafauna, and some of the first to be scientifically described, they eventually became a symbol of the Ice Age itself, and through that of the cold and rigors associated with it and the (by modern perceptions) uncivilized and barbarous state in which Ice Age humans lived.

-A fantasy-specific way this trope plays out is to place mammoths in the Grim Up North.
-Being fairly recent animals in Earth's history, mammoths look enough like modern fauna not to feel too out of place in relatively Earth-like worlds, yet strange and unusual enough to serve as fantastical creatures alongside more traditional fantasy beasts.
-Thus, they are often placed in the uncivilized, snowbound northlands of fantasy worlds, reinforcing how their homes are both extremely cold and far from the comforts of civilization.
-In these cases, if The Horde comes from here, you might see it use the local mammoths as War Elephants, to further drive home that they come from very cold, wild and uncivilized places.
+- Grim Up North: A fantasy-specific way this trope plays out.
+Being fairly recent animals in Earth's history, mammoths look enough like modern fauna not to feel too out of place in Earth-like worlds, but are exotic enough to serve as fantastical creatures alongside more traditional fantasy beasts.
+Mammoths are often placed in the frozen northlands of fantasy worlds, reinforcing how their homes are both extremely cold and far from civilization.
+If The Horde comes from here, they might use mammoths as War Elephants, to further drive home that they come from cold, wild and uncivilized places.
 Relatedly, mammoths and similar megafauna tend to appear as the go-to inhabitants of cold climates in settings that otherwise chiefly feature dinosaurs and their contemporaries.

-Since Tropes Are Flexible, this can be extended to other shaggy pachyderms such as mastodons and fictional mammoth- and mastodon-like creatures, as long as their presence is used to symbolize cold and ice ages.
+Since Tropes Are Flexible, this can be extended to other shaggy elephantine mammals such as mastodons and fictional mammoth- and mastodon-like creatures, as long as their presence is used to symbolize cold and/or ice ages.
 Other hairy Ice Age megafauna, such as woolly rhinos, are sometimes used to similar effect, although this is far less common.

 As a final note, most real life mammoths did not live in particularly cold conditions and did not have thick coats (the only two that did were the woolly mammoth and its ancestral species, the steppe mammoth), and were very similar to modern elephants in most respects.
 Some of the most notable include the Columbian mammoth and the African mammoth.
 However, they are not as famous as their woolly cousins, and so they never really show up in fiction.
 Granted, of all these species, the Columbian mammoth, Mammuthus columbi, has achieved some popularity thanks to its widespread distribution on America.

 See also Stock Dinosaurs.